-Northern Resident orca and Transient (Biggs) orca sightings can occur anywhere around our base camps, usually from mid-July through mid-September and intermittently during other months.
+Northern Resident orca and Transient (Biggs) orca sightings occur in the areas we paddle, usually from mid-July through mid-September and intermittently during other months.
 The main goal when paddling with orcas is not to disturb their normal activities.
-To achieve this, we do not approach any closer than 200 metres to travelling, feeding or resting orcas.
+To achieve this, we do not approach any closer than 200 meters to travelling, feeding or resting orcas.